stouch/docs/getting-started/introduction.md

 To make it as easy as possible to actually play around with Directus we maintain two online demos: [latest release](https://directus.app) (stable) and [latest commit](https://nightly.directus.app) (nightly).
 Both demos reset each hour so if things look a little screwy just wait a bit.
 To access either of these demos you can use the credentials: `admin@example.com` and `password`.

+### Directus Status

+For up-to-date system information you can check our [Status Page](https://status.directus.io).
+This page provides current and historical incident details, as well as our current 30-day uptime percentage.

 ### Directus Website

 For general information, resources, and team info we maintain a marketing [website](https://directus.io/).
 This is a good non-technical hub to serve as as introduction to the Directus platform.

 ### Directus Community

-Join our growing community on [Directus Slack](https://directus.chat) (1,100+ members) to get an inside peak into what's happening within our organization.
+Join our growing community on [Directus Slack](https://directus.chat) (1,300+ members) to get an inside peak into what's happening within our organization.
 From community support to seeing where the platform is heading next, it's a great way to get more involved!

 ### Directus Marketplace